 He also won the ICC Spirit of Cricket Award 2016 for his excellent display of sportsmanship.
 He is the first Pakistani to achieve this award.

 Additionally, for his brilliant services to the Pakistan cricket board, the right-handed batsman and the most successful test captain had awarded pride of performance in 2014 and Sitar-e-Imtiaz in 2018 by the Pakistani government.
 The Sitara-e-Imtiaz is the third-highest civilian award of the country and Misbah-ul-Haq among those eight lucky players who got this honor.

 Cricket is one of the most popular sports played in Pakistan.
 Popular cricketers usually endorse brands.
 Misbah also became face of brands such as Pepsi, Qmobile and Atlas Honda.

-Misbah had planned to retire from test cricket after successful test tour of England in 2016.
+Misbah had planned to retire from test cricket after a successful test tour of England in 2016.
 But the Pakistan Cricket Board insisted him to stay for some more time on the pretext that the country needed him.
-So far he has no plans to retire from Test cricket.

 In early January, Misbah announced his retirement from ODI and T20I after the 2015 World Cup.
 Later on, he was the leading run-scorer of the tournament from the Pakistan side.
 In the end, the quarter-final became last ODI for Misbah.
 However, he continued to play in the longer format.